 Printing – We do not provide printing service to patrons using our wireless network.
 If you would like to print something off, you can save it to a portable drive and print from one of our public access machines.

 Interlibrary Loans (ILL), borrowing from other libraries, is a service South Shore Public Libraries provides to our members in co-operation with other lending libraries. .
-Some libraries may not loan new or popular items and may charge for interlibrary loan services.
-Upon approval by the borrower, any interlibrary loan fees will be passed on to the borrower.

 - A request for an interlibrary loan can be made through the online catalogue.